milpol/stooge/README.md

 ## story behind the Stooge
 Have you ever found yourself in a place you need do something quick.
 Quick, I mean it.
 No fancy generators, Dependency Injections, Composers, Decorators, Proxies, no. Just a few lines of code to make the magic happens.
-Even more, you would like to get back to the it with no necessary to chase the latest super-fancy version (with generators, DI, Composers etc. etc.).
+Even more, you would like to get back to it after time with no necessary to chase the latest super-fancy version (with generators, DI, Composers etc. etc.).

 Have you?